Bianca-Pasat/MOI/docs/source/integration.rst

 of each sample.

    The path you provide should consist of sub-directories named after the omics type you have.
-For example if I have proteins and mirnas my mcia directory will look like:
+For example, if I have proteins and miRNAs my MCIA directory will look like:

 .. code:: plaintext